Boots & Beer Walking Weekender Levisham, North York Moors

 - We can provide full outdoor walking gear, including waterproof jackets, trousers, fleeces, rucksacks, gloves and hats.
 Please provide boots.

 - We are fully qualified, insured and first aid trained Mountain Leaders

 - So far, we have taken over 11,000 people walking in the countryside, and have a wealth of experience dealing with all ages and abilities.

 - Part of the attraction of hill walking is the challenge of tackling different terrains, landscapes and weather conditions.
 Every effort is made to minimize potential hazards; however, the very nature of hill walking involves a certain level of unavoidable risk or accident and/or injury.
 By taking part in this activity, you are aware of and accept these risks.

-- Our full Terms and Conditions can be found on the Booking Form
+- Our full Terms and Conditions can be found here

 * The choice of walks is dependent upon there being more than 10 participants taking part in the weekend; if there are less than 10 participants then there will be one walk per day (full day’s walk on Saturday and shorter walk on Sunday, finishing mid afternoon).